Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Use Natural Light for the Real Look

 While artificial lighting is usually the go-to for tabletop photography, natural lights give a more organic feel to the shoot.
 Photographing your product next to a window on a cloudy day could provide very soft and diffused light.
-It will add great flattery to your product.
+It will add great flair to your product.

 Be careful with shadows, though, and use the right camera settings to counteract them.

-Try Symmetrical Product Photos to Create a Harmony
+Try Symmetrical Product Photos to Create Harmony

 So, experiment with symmetrically placing your products to give a feel of cleanliness and a beautiful view.

-Play with Dimensions on Reflective Surface
+Play with Dimensions on a Reflective Surface

 Add a reflective surface to your desktop setup to give your photos interesting visual effects and depth.
 Glass, mirrors, or polished metal will cause a reflection of the product, creating engaging compositions.